 Check back in the spring for the 2022 contest.
-The 2021 deadline was August 30, 2021, and the guidelines were: Articles must be focused on historical events AND articles about current issues (work, housing, organizing, health, education) that include historical context.
-The work this year was published in print or online between August 26, 2019 and August 30, 2020, and the contest deadline was Sunday August 30, 2020.
+The 2021 deadline was August 30, 2021, and the guidelines were: Articles must be focused on historical events OR focused on current issues (work, housing, organizing, health, education) and include historical context,.
+The article must be published in print or online between August 31, 2020 and August 30, 2021.
 The prize is given to insightful work that contributes to the understanding of labor history; shows creativity; demonstrates excellence in writing; and adheres to the highest journalistic standards of accuracy.
 Only one entry per person; publications and subject matter should target the United States and Canada; neither books nor plays are eligible.
 For articles that meet the above criteria, the following information was required: First Name Last Name, "Title of Article," Publication Name, publication place, publication date, URL for article.
 (If no URL is available attach a PDF of the entry.)

 The New York Labor History Association and NYU's Tamiment Library/Robert F. Wagner Labor Archives sponsor this award in order to inspire more great writing for a general audience about the history of work, workers, and their organizations.
 The award is co-sponsored by LaborArts; Metro New York Labor Communications Council; and the NYC Central Labor Council, AFL-CIO.
 The contest committee is: Irwin Yellowitz, NYLHA; Rachel Bernstein, NYLHA and LaborArts; Gary Schoichet, Metro; Kate Whalen, NYC CLC; Shannon O'Neill and Michael Koncewicz, Tamiment.

 We are guided by the vision of the late Debra E. Bernhardt, who worked in so many different realms to share the hidden histories of working people.
 As head of the Wagner Labor Archives she reached out to an astonishing number of people and organizations, to document undocumented stories and unrecognized contributions, and to make links between past and present.
 The LaborArts project is dedicated to Bernhardt, and the online exhibit "Making History Personal" explores her work.